IRSS-UBC/ntems_clipping_python/README.md

 3. Invoke the python script by running `python main.py --out_dir={your_path} --rasin_dir={your_path} --aoi_path={your_path}`.
 Optionally, `vri_path`
 of the inventory shapefile can be passed in to clip the inventory as well.

 4. if pass in the `--merge_structures` flag, the normalized structure layers will be merged into a single file under merged/ directory.
+It will only merge structural layers specified in ntems from config.

 5. For the usage of defining an extra bounding box to clip, refer to the top comments in `main.py`.

 #### Notes:
 It is assumed that your raster files are in the same CRS as the your AOI shapefile.

+### Standalone executable:
+This is outside the scope of the `main.py` as it assumes different input data structure.

+`crop_species_prob.py`: Crops and processes the species probability raster files.
+See the top comments in the script for usage.